Kate Bellingham: Early life

-Bellingham was born in Buckrose, East Riding of Yorkshire, and educated at the independent Mount School in York, followed by the Oxford University, where she studied Physics.
-She graduated in 1984.
-She earned her MSc in Electronic Communications Systems Engineering from University of Hertfordshire.
+Bellingham was born in Buckrose, East Riding of Yorkshire, and educated at the independent Mount School in York.
+She subsequently studied at the Oxford University where she graduated with a BA in Physics in 1984.
+In 2003, she received an MSc degree in Electronic Communications Systems Engineering from the University of Hertfordshire.

 Career

 Broadcasting

 Bellingham was a BBC radio engineer working in the BBC Broadcasting House in 1988 when she was selected to co-host the annual Faraday Lecture sponsored by the Institution of Electrical Engineers – a tour of live shows for school pupils around the UK.
 A BBC Schools producer saw her perform and she was offered a presenting role on a new Design and Technology programme called Techno.

 She returned to her engineering training, but then applied for Tomorrow's World and joined the team of presenters working on the show in 1990 for four years.